olgahan/olgahan.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---
 I am a PhD candidate in Political Science at The University of Texas at Austin.
+You can access my CV <a href='Olgahan_CV_6.11.pdf'>here</a>